Uncertainty components in profile likelihood fits: Uncertainty decomposition in covariance representation

 Imposing the restriction that the models $t_i$ are linear functions of the parameters of interest, i.e. $t_i(\vec{\theta}) = t_{0,i} + \sum_p h_{ip}\theta_p$, according to the Gauss-Markov theorem~(see e.g.\ Refs.~\cite{Lyons:1988rp,Cowan:1998ji,ParticleDataGroup:2010dbb}), the POI estimators with smallest variance are found by solving $\left.\partial\ln\mathcal{L}_\text{cov}/\partial\theta_p\right|_{\vec{\theta} = \hat{\vec{\theta}}} = 0$, and the corresponding covariance is obtained from the matrix of second derivatives, $\left.\partial^2\ln\mathcal{L}_\text{cov}/\partial\theta_p\partial\theta_q\right|_{\vec{\theta} = \hat{\vec{\theta}}}$~.
 The solutions are

-Where the weights $\lambda_{p i}$ are given by
+where the weights $\lambda_{p i}$ are given by

-In particular, using Eq.~\ref{eq:covdef}, the contribution to the uncertainties in the POIs of the statistical uncertainty in the measurements, and of each systematic source $r$, is given by
+In particular, using Eq.~(\ref{eq:covdef}), the contribution to the uncertainties in the POIs of the statistical uncertainty in the measurements, and of each systematic source $r$, is given by

 We note that the BLUE averaging procedure, i.e the unbiased~\footnote{The word ``unbiased’’ employed here needs to be interpreted with care, as it actually involves several implicit assumptions about the knowledge of the input covariance matrix~(see e.g. the Chapter 7 of Ref.~\cite{Cowan:1998ji}).
 Indeed, such covariances generally carry uncertainties themselves, because the size of the systematic uncertainties and their correlations are never really measured, but rather estimated.
-The existence and relevance of such uncertainties on the uncertainties and on their correlations has been pointed in the context, for example, of $\alpha_{S}$ fits from jet cross section data~\cite{Malaescu:2012ts}.} linear averaging of measurements of a common physical quantity, is just a special case of Eq.~\ref{eq:chi2cov} where the measurements are direct estimators of the POIs.
+The existence and relevance of such uncertainties on the uncertainties and on their correlations has been pointed in the context, for example, of $\alpha_{S}$ fits from jet cross section data~\cite{Malaescu:2012ts}.
+See also the related work in Ref.~\cite{Schmelling:1994pz}, concerning the uncertainties on uncertainties.} linear averaging of measurements of a common physical quantity, is just a special case of Eq.~(\ref{eq:chi2cov}) where the measurements are direct estimators of the POIs.
 In case of a single POI, $t_i=\theta$ ($t_{0,i}=0, h=1$).

+A detailed discussion of template fits and of the propagation of fit uncertainties has recently been given in Ref.~\cite{Britzger:2021ocj}.
+While the above summary restricts to linear fits with constant uncertainties, Ref.~\cite{Britzger:2021ocj} also addresses non-linear effects and uncertainties that scale with the measured quantity, i.e. $\Gamma_{ir}\propto m_i$.